KonradIT/goprowifihack/README.md

 ##Read this first:

-If you see a URL which contains "PASSWORD" without the quotes, it means it needs the camera password, which you can obtain here:  http://10.5.5.9/camera/sd (may only apply for HERO2/HERO3/HERO3+)
+If you see a URL which contains "PASSWORD" without the quotes, it means it needs the camera password, which you can obtain here:
+http://10.5.5.9/bacpac/sd (only applies to HERO2/HERO3/HERO3+ cameras.
+HERO4,5 and HERO use a different URL system)

 ###But, GoPro already has an API!